-On January 10, 2023, the Interim City Manager issued a second proclamation proclaiming the continued existence of a Local Emergency due to major storm and flooding events, which also reaffirmed the findings, bases and intents of the January 3, 2023 proclamation.
+On January 10, 2023, the City Manager issued a second proclamation proclaiming the continued existence of a Local Emergency due to major storm and flooding events, which also reaffirmed the findings, bases and intents of the January 3, 2023 proclamation.
 Since then, the conditions leading up to said Local Emergency proclamation continue to remain.
-Thus, it is recommended that the City Council ratify the Interim City Manager's proclamation of a Local Emergency.
+Thus, it is recommended that the City Council ratify the City Manager's proclamation of a Local Emergency.

-On January 11, 2023, the City Council ratified the Interim City Manager's proclamation of local emergency via resolution.
+On January 11, 2023, the City Council ratified the City Manager's proclamation of local emergency via resolution.
 Once ratified, the Local Emergency will remain in effect until terminated by the City Council.
 In accordance with Government Code section 8630, the City Council will review the proclamation of local emergency within sixty (60) days from this ratification and would terminate the local emergency at the earliest possible date that conditions warrant.
 Additionally, consistent with Public Contract Code section 22050(c)(2), the City Council must review the emergency action related to contracting at every regularly scheduled meeting until the action is terminated, to determine, by a four-fifths vote, that there is a need to continue the action.

 At this time, the circumstances present in South San Francisco continues to support the existence of a local emergency due to major storm events.
+The recent atmospheric storms on March 13 and 14, 2023 continue to create additional emergency conditions requiring immediate City response and attention.
 The City continues to respond to various facility damages, taking preventive and remedial measures regarding current and anticipated impacts of severe storms, conducting damages assessment, and take other emergency actions.
 In addition, it is also necessary for the City to retain contractors for emergency work without going through the competitive bidding process where required.
 For instance, it was necessary for the contractors Teichert and Interstate Grading and Paving to clear debris and sediment, repair storm drain backflow protection systems, install surface draining improvements, procure sand bags and erosion protection materials for City and residents, and procure and install temporary restrooms at Oyster Point Marina.
 Such work occurred at various locations in the City including Rocca Ave and Park Ave near Sign Hill, South Airport Blvd, Utah Ave, De Nardi Way, and Shaw Road.
+Additional emergency work continues to be necessary.
 Pursuant to the local emergency and the authority under Public Contract Code section 22050, the commencement of such work has been and continue to be necessary to respond to emergency circumstances that have arisen due to said storm events.